ariewahyu/Newspaper-1/README.md

 ```

 This was written for to prepare a newspaper dataset, where additional features over those provided by goose were needed.

+## Crawler

+### The Hindu Crawler

+Crawls the Hindu archives.
+Article text is stored as plain text files in the filesystem.
+The metadata is stored in an "index" in MongoDB.
+Crawling is done in two parts - first part requires Selenium and PhantomJS because of ajaxiness.
+Second part is plain old `requests` based.